bclynch/pomb-old/README.md

     - To always give the user options maybe nice to have radio options on the search box to declare what they want to search
 - Trip modal fix how to display trip photos + way to add subtitle
 - Better error handling
+- Mobile usage!
 - Make sure ready to take live https://github.com/thedaviddias/Front-End-Checklist
 - AWS domain email for S3 + RDS
+- Currently trying to get application online
+    - test ionic app up and running
+    - pomb builds in prod flag so should be ready
+    - Server is running MINUS the postgraphql setup.
+Need to spin up rds to test
+        - AWS config being wonky.
+Would be preferred to fix.
+- Hosting

 *AFTER ONLINE*